 Maritime or Nautical Museum of Andros.
 Established in 1972 by the family of Nicholas Goulandris at a neoclassical-style mansion in a windswept location with a breathtaking view to the Aegean, it hosts an array of historical items from the island’s long maritime history.
 At the Square, check also the statue of the Unknown Sailor.

 Archeological Museum.
-Built in 1981 with a donation from the Basil & Elise Goulandris Foundation, it has on display important items from the Geometric Period, and from the Archaic to the Roman, and the Byzantine times, with most important one being the statue of Hermes, probably a Hellenistic iteration of a famous one created in 4th century BC by acclaimed sculptor Praxiteles.
+Built in 1981 with a donation from the Basil & Elise Goulandris Foundation, it has on display important items from the Geometric Period, and from the Archaic to the Roman, and Byzantine times, with the most important one being the statue of Hermes, probably a Hellenistic iteration of a famous one created in 4th century BC by acclaimed sculptor Praxiteles.

 Monastery of Our Lady of Panahrados.
 Churches are part of important sightseeing on the island, yet if you are only willing to do one, try the monastery with the best view.
 It’s built like a fortress literally hooked on the mountain, surrounded by large rock masses, which over the centuries have carved hundreds of small caves, often used as hermitages by the older monks.